How do I contact you?

 How can I avoid paying the convenience fee?

-- You can avoid paying the convenience fee by choosing to pay by check, e-Check, ATM/debit card, cash, or money order.
+- You can avoid paying the convenience fee by choosing to pay by check, e-check, ATM/debit

 What happens if my payment is late?